Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling sensations and dizziness.

 Because symptoms can quickly become life threatening, treatment is begun immediately, without waiting for tests to be done.

-People who have these reactions should always carry a self-injecting syringe of epinephrine.
+People who have anaphylactic reactions should always carry a self-injecting syringe of epinephrine.
 If they encounter a trigger (for example, if they are stung by an insect) or if they start to develop symptoms, they should immediately inject themselves.
 Usually, this treatment stops the reaction, at least temporarily.
-Nonetheless, after a severe allergic reaction and immediately after injecting themselves, such people should go to the hospital emergency department, where they can be closely monitored and treatment can be adjusted as needed.
+Nonetheless, after a severe allergic reaction and immediately after injecting themselves, such people should go to the hospital emergency department, where they can be closely monitored and given additional treatment as needed.
 People should also wear a medical alert bracelet with their allergies listed on it.

 If needed, beta-agonists that are inhaled (such as albuterol) are given to widen the airways, reduce wheezing, and help with breathing.